Practicing yoga with your partner helps to build trust, create harmony, and strengthen bonds. Here's how to benefit from your own practice.

 While yoga is a serious practice that requires effort and focus, there’s something about couples yoga that allows you to be more lighthearted.
 First of all, getting into a couple’s pose is kind of like playing Twister.
 You need to figure out where all the hands, arms, and feet go, and then you have to hold the pose once you get there.
 Just figuring out how to get into a pose can lead to a fair amount of laughter.

 In addition to being fun, couple’s yoga is quite intimate.
 Part of intimacy is discovering each other’s limitations and talents and being able to accept them all.
-In couple’s yoga, you quickly learn your own limitations and those of your partner.
+In partner yoga, you quickly learn your own limitations and those of your partner.
 You have to work together and make due with what you have.
 With the right attitude, this can strengthen the bond between the two of you.

 How to Start Your Couples Practice

 Find a time when you have at least an hour to dedicate to your practice.
 It might seem like a long time but you won’t be practicing the whole time.
-You have to get situated, focus on the breath, and learn the poses first.
+You have to get situated, relax your mind, focus on the breath, and learn the poses first.
 You might even have to tweak your setup to find one that works for you.

 Tip: try placing two mats right next to each other to create one large mat.